Introduction to Single Phase Induction Motors

 plants, drill machines, lathe machines etc. While in its single-phase form

-means single phase induction motor, these are most pronounced in low power
+means single phase AC induction motor, these are most pronounced in low power

 applications such as household fans, washing machines, AC, pumps, vacuum